Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Fixed-Point and Integer Training

-During training, the forward and backward propagation processes in low-precision training largely mirror those in full-precision training, with the key distinction being the reduced numerical precision of values.
+During training, the forward and backward propagation processes largely mirror those in full-precision training, with the main difference being the reduced numerical precision of intermediate values.
 A notable exception is 1-bit quantized training, where the Straight-Through Estimator (STE) is commonly used during backpropagation.
 This technique bypasses the non-differentiability of the quantization function by approximating gradients as if the operation had preserved full precision.
 Although heuristic, this workaround enables effective gradient flow while maintaining significant computational efficiency.

-In line with technological advancements, we begin by analyzing fixed-point training methods, followed by a discussion of integer-based training approaches.
-Finally, we examine the extreme case of 1-bit quantized training.
-The structure of this section is outlined in Figure~\ref{fig:fx}.
+The remainder of this section is organized into fixed-point training, integer-based training, and the extreme case of 1-bit quantized training, as summarized in Figure~\ref{fig:fx}.